PavanRangani/docs/docs/prd/investments/IPS.md

 ### Download PDF

-- Allows to Download PDF file for any IPS in history as well as current..
+- Allows to Download PDF file for any IPS in history as well as current.
+- Allows to Download PDF file for IPS History
 - Shows proper message when the section has no data available.
 - Downloaded File name: `{legal-entity-name}-ips-report.pdf`
+- PDF icon won't be applicable when the tab has no records available.
+- PDF icon won't be applicable for IPS history when the tab has no records available.

 ### UI Rule

 [Mockup](https://drive.google.com/file/d/1UqYmuIr_bTehV9m8eokPjabmHAYQQ5m5/view?usp=sharing)

+Mockup of IPS Histoty Section

 - Message when no data available: `Not Available`
 - Message for Account Value Table: `No Entity Available`